vmware/terraform-provider-avi/website/docs/d/avi_cluster.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `name` - Name of the object.
+* `name` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `nodes` - Minimum of 1 items required.
 Maximum of 7 items allowed.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `rejoin_nodes_automatically` - Re-join cluster nodes automatically in the event one of the node is reset to factory.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `virtual_ip` - A virtual ip address.
 This ip address will be dynamically reconfigured so that it always is the ip of the cluster leader.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.